square/okhttp/README.md

 MockWebServer
 -------------

-A library for testing HTTP, HTTPS, HTTP/2.0, and SPDY clients.
+A library for testing HTTP, HTTPS, and HTTP/2 clients.

-MockWebServer coupling with OkHttp is essential for proper testing of HTTP/2.0 so that code can be shared.
+MockWebServer coupling with OkHttp is essential for proper testing of HTTP/2 so that code can be shared.

 ### Download